emilytrybulec/argonaut/docs/usage.md

 maca_jans_pb,SRR11191909.fastq.gz,,TRUE,pb
 ```
 !!!
 PLEASE ADD "ont", "pb", AND/OR "ill" TO YOUR SAMPLES NAMES !!!
 Flye and canu will automatically detect your read type based on your samplesheet sample names.
 Please ensure that read type (ont, pb, or ill) is also indicated in the last column.

+If you have ultra long ONT reads, please add "ul" to your names, as well and combine them with standard ONT reads, if available.

 |   `sample`    | Custom sample name.
 |   `fastq_1`   | Full path to FastQ file for ONT long reads or Illumina short reads 1.
 File must have the extension ".fastq" or ".fastq.qz".
 |   `fastq_2`   | Full path to FastQ file for Illumina short reads 2.
 File must have the extension ".fastq" or ".fastq.gz".